Las Vegas Workers' Compensation Lawyer

 An experienced workers’ compensation lawyer at Shook & Stone will accept your case on a contingency fee basis.
 This means that the attorney gets paid a percentage of your total claim if he or she is successful.
 If there is no recovery, there are no fees.

-The workers’ compensation settlement process can be complicated, but hiring an attorney with experience in fighting for injured workers will help ensure that you receive the compensation to which you are entitled.
+The workers’ compensation settlement process can be complicated, but hiring a diligent Las Vegas attorney with experience in fighting for injured workers will help ensure that you receive the compensation to which you are entitled.
 Protecting your rights is our primary concern.
 Do not give up your rights.
 Call today.

-Call us at (702) 570-0000 or fill out our form for a free consultation on your workers’ compensation claim.
+Call us for a free consultation with a Las Vegas workers’ compensation lawyer.

 Nevada Workers’ Compensation is a system of insurance that provides benefits to employees who are injured or become ill as a result of their job.
 Benefits can include medical expenses, income replacement, and death benefits.